brianhempel/gogo/README.md

 Now, run some commands.
 Ruby scripts that load Rails should start astronomically faster.

+For the nitty gritty, [read the source](https://github.com/brianhempel/gogo/blob/master/bin/gogo) and inspect the [default Gofile](https://github.com/brianhempel/gogo/blob/master/lib/gogo/gofile_templates/rails.rb) that is created in your project.

 ## Sounds fishy...

 It is fishy.
 GoGo is a hack script.